sari-wesg/ChirpBox/README.md

 │
 ```
 - `/Hardware`: schematics of the ChirpBox node
-- `/chirpbox manager`: script manager to execute tasks such as monitor nodes' status, file dissemination and collection
+- `/Chirpbox_manager`: script manager to execute tasks such as monitor nodes' status, file dissemination and collection
 - `/Daemon`: source codes of daemon firmware
 - `/Miscellaneous`: available tools and codes for users, for example codes for bank switch